franklsm1/spring-react/README.md

 __Build and run full stack__

-1. Run `./gradlew` to build project
+1. Run `./gradlew` or just `gradle` if installed to build, run all tests, and start the app
-2. `cd backend/build/libs/`
-3. Run `java -jar spring-react-0.0.1.jar`
-4. Navigate to localhost:8080
+2. Navigate to localhost:8080